 ‘People have become generally less formal, and so are more willing to share cooking, dining and relaxing areas,’ says Tim Higham of Higham Furniture.
 ‘When throwing a party or entertaining friends, it is seen as sociable to cook and entertain at the same time.
 Families also want to share the space so that they can multi-task while preparing food.’

 And in summer, an open plan space really comes into its own.
-The majority of open plan kitchen ideas include large amounts of glass to let in the light and have easy access to garden, which vastly expands living and entertaining space.
+The majority of open plan kitchen ideas include large amounts of glass to let in the light and have easy access to the backyard, which vastly expands living and entertaining space.